Early RUPERT NEVE consoles and their stories | PART TWO: 1962 – 1968 | ‘A Revolution Has Occurred’

 Rupert Neve was commissioned to design and build a series of equalisers to enable them to change the musical balance of material that had been previously recorded.
 This was before the days of multi-track tape machines”.

-All the early mic amplifier modules from the 1053 through until the 1062, used the same ‘front end’ microphone amplifier circuit, which Rupert designated the B100.
-In this drawing it is using a pair of Mullard AC107 germanium transistors, which would be the ones Rupert finally settled on using.
+All the early mic amplifier modules from the 1053 through until the 1062, used the same ‘front end’ microphone amplifier circuit on a plugin board, which Rupert designated the B100.
 Here’s the original circuit, drawn by Rupert’s hand:

 The first mic modules produced by Neve used this B100 mic amp, here with a pair of Mullard AC107 germanium transistors, with an equivalent Newmarket NKT216 also shown.